The Citizens Police Academy gives citizens a unique insight into their police department.

 Will I be qualified to perform law enforcement services after attending the CPA?

-No. The CPA exists solely for the purpose of enhancing community relations and providing a general understanding of the criminal justice system.
+No. The CPA exists solely to enhance community relations and provide a general understanding of the criminal justice system.

-Check here if you're interested in a career with the Police Department.
+Click here if you're interested in a career with the Oklahoma City Police Department.

 No. All materials are provided free to attendees.

 Are there any physical fitness requirements or mandatory activities?